Lucrasoft/Splitter/GAME.md

 p 2 1,0
 ```

-The only thing you have to send is the p's the rest is what you recieve excep for the last p
+The only thing you have to send is the p's the rest is what you receive.

 ### Testing